nishant-s-anlst/Credit-Card-Analytics-with-SQL/README.md

 ## Problem Statements & Solutions

-### 1.
-**Objective:** To find top 5 cities with highest spends and their percentage contribution of total credit card spends.
+ **PROBLEM 1:** To find top 5 cities with highest spends and their percentage contribution of total credit card spends.

 ```sql
 WITH cte AS (